EricMFink/Akademicky/_casebook/chap4.md

 "In actions seeking declaratory or injunctive relief, it is well established that the amount in controversy is measured by the value of the object of the litigation."
 "Where a party seeks a declaratory judgment, the amount in controversy is not necessarily the money judgment sought or recovered, but rather the value of the consequences which may result from the litigation."

 The Trustees contend that their complaint "does not put any amount in controversy" because it "does not seek monetary damages."
-That argument doesn't hold much water [ ... ].
+That argument doesn't hold much water.

-In their reply brief, the Trustees contend that "the object of the ... litigation ... is to require compliance with Ottawa Township's Zoning Resolution---a procedure which should not cost the Defendants anywhere near $75,000."
+In their reply brief, the Trustees contend that "the object of the litigation is to require compliance with Ottawa Township's Zoning Resolution---a procedure which should not cost the Defendants anywhere near $75,000."
 But the Trustees provide no explanation---let alone evidence---to support their position that the cost of complying with the proposed declaratory judgment is $75,000 or less.

 The defendants contend that "the construction of the wireless telecommunications facility itself is valued in excess of $250,000 and the damages that will be or have been incurred by the Defendants as a result of the Plaintiff's conduct go upwards from there."